 Driving Instruction Contact for your 8 hours of behind the wheel time.
 Call or email us to register and we will provide you with the forms.
-Once the student has finished 2 hours of online work they are qualified to drive.
-We do need the 2 hour Certificate of Enrollment before we can schedule the drive time.
-If the 24 hours has been completed then all we need is the original 24 hour of Completion Certificate.
+Once the student has finished the 24 hours of online work they are qualified to drive, with an instructor.
+We do need the 24 hour Certificate of Completion before we can schedule the drive time.
 A permit is required.

 Safety is for a lifetime not for a season!

 Driving Lessons should be constructive to build you up and practice is the key.
 Your online course will help you a lot on your journey with the wheel in your hands.
 We practice where the legal stops at intersections are because they all are different and they somewhat are the same.
 I would hope you know that rolling stops are a no go.
 A complete stop is 3 seconds without moving.

 First it would be a good idea to start leaning forward to check past your front post when checking traffic so one day your not saying “I didn’t see it“.
 You did not see it because if you sit there in your seat and never move your body forward from your waist to look well of course you didn’t see it.
 Those front post can hide a semi-trailer and anything smaller.